unitedcoincc/OpenSCU/README.md

 ## Disclaimer

-Open SCU is an open research and development initiative.
+OpenSCU is an open research and development initiative.

 It does not represent any government, institution, or financial authority.